 - The Executive Officers shall appoint the members of each committee of the GSC.
 Applications for the committees will be solicited at the end of the Spring semester for the next academic year.

 For more information on elections, amendments, meeting etc. refer to the:

 Interested in representing your peers and your school to the NYU Senate?
-NYU SOE seeks to fill our undergraduate and graduate Senator positions, with NYU's Student Senator Council.
+NYU Tandon seeks to fill our undergraduate and graduate Senator positions, with NYU's Student Senators Council.

 A student may only run in the school of which they are a student in.
-Past attendance at Student Council Meetings are generally encouraged.
-The School Senator will act as a liaison between their respective school, the Student Senators Council (SSC), and the University Committee on Student Life (UCSL), and the University Senate.
-They must attend ALL called meetings of the SSC and UCSL, which are generally held Thursdays at Washington Square from 4pm to 6pm.
+Past attendance at Student Council Meetings is generally encouraged.
+The School Senator will act as a liaison between their respective school, NYU Student Government, the University Committee on Student Life (UCSL), and the University Senate.
+They must attend ALL called meetings of the NYU Student Government and UCSL, which are generally held Thursdays at Washington Square from 4pm to 6pm.